SProjects/dojo_andela/README.md

 * Print unallocated people in the dojo `print_unallocated`.
 * Create text file with all unallocated people at the dojo `print_unallocated --o=filename.txt`.
 * Reallocate fellow or staff at dojo to another office or livingspace `reallocate_person first_name last_name room_name`. `room_name` refers to the name you gave an office or livingspace.
-* Add people to the dojo from a default text file using `load_people` or `load_people --input=filepath` where filepath is the absolute path the a formatted text file as below.
+* Add people to the dojo from a default text file using `load_people` or `load_people --input=filepath` where filepath is the absolute path to a text file formatted as below.
+Basically a new person per line.
 ```
  OLUWAFEMI SULE FELLOW Y
  DOMINIC WALTERS STAFF